rpada/rpada.github.io/essays/a3checkpoint.md

    }
 So the session storage should save the product${i} data.

-3. How will you avoid access to your application when the user has not logged in or registered?
+3.How will you avoid access to your application when the user has not logged in or registered?
 What are the particular security concerns you must address?

 I will avoid access to my application when the user is not logged in by writing an if / else statement.
 Basically, if the code recognizes that there is a user logged in with a cookie, they are able to access their invoice.
 If there is no cookie present, then they can’t see the invoice.
 Some security concerns I must address is stuff like making sure another user can’t see and edit another user’s cart, making sure others can’t use the same cookie, and making sure that when the invoice is processed it is secure.